AdonisExchange/ADON-Explorer/README.md

 sudo service nginx restart
 ```

-7. Nginx will now forward all incoming requests to eIquidus and after restarting the explorer it should be browsable via http://example.com without the need for the http://example.com:3001 port any longer.
+7. Nginx will now forward all incoming requests to ADON-Explorer and after restarting the explorer it should be browsable via http://example.com without the need for the http://example.com:3001 port any longer.

 ### TLS/SSL Support